nsidc/iceflow/docs/getting-started.md

 Users of ILVIS2 data should be aware that ILVIS2 data contains multiple sets of lat/lon/elev that may be of interest.
-By default, the `low_mode` set is used as the primary set of latitude/longitude/elevation used by `iceflow`.
+By default, the `low_mode` set is used as the primary set of latitude/longitude/elevation used by `nsidc-iceflow`.

 See [ILVIS2 data](./altimetry-data-overview.md#ilvis2-data) for more
 information.